ACA Insurers Still Reject 1 in 5 Claims, Leaving Millions With Unpaid Bills

 Denied claims can delay care or create surprise medical bills, even for in-network services that patients reasonably believed were covered.
 When insurers reject claims, patients may owe thousands in unexpected medical expenses.

-Denial rates vary by 500% across states and 300% across insurers.
-Plan selection during open enrollment is a critical financial decision.
+Denial rates vary by 500% across states and 40% across insurers, making plan selection during open enrollment a critical financial decision.
 Understanding which insurers and states deny the most claims helps consumers choose plans that will actually pay when they need care.

-Federal transparency rules have improved accountability since 2015.
-Yet 2024's improvement marks only a partial recovery from persistently high denial rates.
-High rejection rates persist despite nearly a decade of transparency requirements, suggesting that data alone hasn't been enough to drive meaningful change in insurer behavior.
+Federal transparency rules have improved accountability since 2015, yet 2024's improvement marks only a partial recovery from persistently high denial rates.
+Nearly a decade of transparency requirements hasn't driven meaningful change in insurer behavior.

 Steps to Take When Claims Get Denied